Websites, web applications, and many APIs are usually hit from a web browser.

 This extension is open source and you can review the source code on GitHub.

-As soon as you start recording, Speedway will immediately try to communicate with the browser extension.
-If found, it will prompt you to open a new browser tab with the starting URL of the site or application you want to record traffic for.
+As soon as you start recording, Speedway will try to communicate with the browser extension.
+If found, it will prompt you to open a new browser tab with the starting URL of the site you want to record traffic for.
 Only activity in this browser tab will be recorded by the extension.